 I should emphasize here, instead of going to your SAR review team, you can go directly to a law enforcement, federal law enforcement agency in your area to tell them about it.

-I have even asked whether they thought something was SAR worthy or not.
+I have even asked whether they thought something was SAR-worthy or not.
 I had made law enforcement contacts through networking meetings.
-Those are great connections to have where you can actually reach out to them and say, I have this weird situation going on, do you think this is SAR worthy?
+Those are great connections to have where you can actually reach out to them and say, I have this weird situation going on, do you think this is SAR-worthy?

 Because in one case, it was related to the beneficial owner of our customer and I was seeing there could be potentially an immigration issue.

-That’s when I reached out and contacted them and asked whether I should file a SAR because there wasn’t any actual dollar transactions involved.
+That’s when I reached out and contacted them and asked whether I should file a SAR because there weren’t any actual dollar transactions involved.
 This person could have been in the country illegally.
 So, we did file a SAR at their suggestion.

 Q: What happens if the entity files a SAR which, according to the IRS regulators is not a suspicious activity?
 Is there some action taken on entity if they report something that is not suspicious?